Stiff-Rock/ObsidianGitSync/README.md

 ## Getting Started

-1. **Add Your Repository**: Enter your GitHub URL in `Settings > Obsidian Git Sync`.
+1. **Add Your Repository**: Enter your GitHub repository URL in `Settings > Obsidian Git Sync`.
 2. **Set Up Authentication**:
-   - For HTTPS, use a Personal Access Token.
+   - For HTTPS, use a Personal Access Token and ensure you enter your GitHub username.
-   - For SSH, ensure SSH authentication is configured in GitHub.
+   - For SSH, make sure SSH authentication is configured both in GitHub and on your computer.
 3. **Sync Your Vault**: Commit, push, pull, or enable auto-commit for automatic syncing.

 ---

+## Future Plans

+- **Mobile Version**: I am planning to create a mobile version, but it will be a slow development process since I work on this as a hobby in my free time.
+Stay tuned for updates!

+---
 ## Report an Issue

 Feel free to contact me to report any errors or issues.
+Please note that this is a very informal project and I'm no profesional.
+While I try to keep things working smoothly, there may be occasional bugs or incomplete features.
+Your feedback is always appreciated!!

 ---